maduhu/cloudstack-docs/rtd/source/concepts.rst

 System Reserved IP Addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The various system VMs, (Secondary Storage VMs, Console Proxy VMs, and in the case of vSphere, the Virtual Routers) require IP adresses in order for the management server(s) to communicate with them.

-In each zone, you need to configure a range of reserved IP addresses for the management network.
-This network carries communication between the CloudStack Management Server and various system VMs, such as Secondary Storage VMs, Console Proxy VMs, and DHCP.
+In each zone, you need to configure a range of 'reserved' IP addresses on the management network in each pod.
+These IP addresses   This network carries communication between the CloudStack Management Server

 The reserved IP addresses must be unique across the cloud.
 You cannot, for example, have a host in one zone which has the same private IP